Swedish woman's tree shown at criticized Venice Biennale

 Theme: "In A minor".

-This year's biennial has been criticized in advance because Russia is participating for the first time since the full-scale invasion of Ukraine.
+This year's biennial has been criticized in advance since Russia is participating for the first time since the full-scale invasion of Ukraine.
 In 2022, the Russian artists and curator defected.
-In 2024, the Russian pavilion was opened to Bolivia.
+In 2024, the Russian pavilion will be opened to Bolivia.
 This year, the pavilion is curated by Anastasia Karneeva, a colleague of Foreign Minister Sergei Lavrov's daughter.
 According to Artnews.com, citing information in Italian media, the Russian exhibition will only be open during the preview from May 5-8.
-This came after the EU threatened to withdraw support.
+This is after the EU threatened to withdraw support.

-Anna Mustonen from the art museum Kiasma in Helsinki has curated the exhibition "How many angels can dance on the head of a pin?" with large sculptures and installations by Swedish Klara Kristalova, Finnish Benjamin Orlow and Norwegian Tori Wrånes.
+Anna Mustonen from the art museum Kiasma in Helsinki has curated the exhibition "How many angels can dance on the head of a pin?"
+(How many angels can dance on a pinhead?) with large sculptures and installations by Swedish Klara Kristalova, Finnish Benjamin Orlow and Norwegian Tori Wrånes.

 Loading related articles...